"Love is what's in the room with you if you stop opening presents and listen." -- Bobby, age 7

 Worried that your child seems to get a bit greedy at the holidays?
 Consider that maybe something deeper is being triggered -- a longing for that happy, perfect, life when he'll feel completely enveloped by your love.
 We adults have the same fantasy, of course.
 It's part of the wonder of the holidays -- that promise of transformative love.

 The human mind has a tendency to crave more, more, more.
-Kids (like many adults) haven't yet learned how to manage those yearnings and direct them toward what will really fulfill them, which is connection, creativity, and spirituality (whether your definition of that is God, Nature or Love).
+Kids (like many adults) haven't yet learned how to manage those yearnings and direct them toward what will really fulfill them, which is connection, creativity, gratitude and meaning.
+READ POST

 "My memories of Christmas as a